 Willow Parade276 High StreetLangleySlough, SL3 8HDTel: 01753 542424

-The Orchard Surgery will be closed from 1230 pm on Wednesday 26th February 2020 and Thursday 12th March 2020 for Training
+The Orchard Surgery will be closed from 1230 pm on the following dates:

 These clinics are run by our health visitors.
 No appointment is necessary.
 They happen at Langley Health Centre on Thursday 09:30 to 11:30.

 Immunisation Covid -19 FAQs